CravingCrates/AnkiCollab-Plugin/getting_started_maintainer.md

 ### Content Changes

 All the different possible changes are handled the same way.
 Someone (or you) may submit a change — fixing typos, updating content, formatting, or something else.
-You'll go to the All Reviews page on AnkiCollab and approve or deny them.
+You'll go to the **All Reviews** page on AnkiCollab and approve or deny them.

 Let's use a sample card from a trivia deck.

 ![A flashcard with the front saying "World's Tallest Building" and the back saying "Lotte World Tower."](https://i.imgur.com/JxQGgx5.png)

-While Lotte World Tower is definitely tall, it's not the tallest — that would be Burj Khalifa.
-A good contribute corrects the card and suggests the change.
+While the Lotte World Tower is definitely tall, it's not the tallest — that would be the Burj Khalifa.
+A good contributor corrects the card and suggests the change.

-Navigate to [AnkiCollab.com](https://ankicollab.com/) and click All Reviews to see suggestions for your published decks.
+Navigate to [AnkiCollab.com](https://ankicollab.com/) and click **All Reviews** to see suggestions for your published decks.

 ![A blue arrow pointing to All Reviews on AnkiCollab.com](https://i.imgur.com/wTTUTpV.png)